Laúca Hydroelectric Power Station

-The Lauca Hydroelectric Power Station is a 2070 MW hydroelectric power plant, under construction in Angola.
-Completed in 2020, it is the largest power station in the country.
+The Laúca Hydroelectric Power Station is a 2070 MW hydroelectric power plant in Angola.
+It is the largest power station in the country.

 Location

 The power station sits across the Kwanza River at the border between Angola's Cuanza Norte Province and Malanje Province.
 The Laúca Power Station, is located approximately 47 km downstream of the Capanda Hydroelectric Power Station.
 This is approximately 280 km by road, southeast of Luanda, the capital and largest city in the country.
 The geographical coordinates of Laúca Hydroelectric Power Station are:09°44'22.0"S, 15°07'33.0"E (Latitude:-9.739444; Longitude:15.125833).

 Overview

 Construction of the biggest hydroelectric power installation in Angola began in 2012.
 The first 338 megawatts generator of the 2,070 megawatts power station was commissioned on 4 August 2017, when the power plant was officially inaugurated by President José Eduardo dos Santos, the president of Angola at that time.
 In July 2019, the fifth turbine, out of six main generating units, was installed.
+The last turbine (70 MW), came online in September 2023.